Andrea Palm: Career

 Palm began her career as a legislative assistant for California Congressman Bob Matsui.
 She then worked as a health policy advisor to then-U.S. Senator, Hillary Clinton.
 In 2009, Palm was appointed deputy assistant United States Secretary of Health and Human Services for Legislation by President Barack Obama.
 Since the role of Assistant Secretary for Legislation was vacant, she served as Acting Assistant Secretary during that time.
 Palm then served as a policy advisor to the United States Domestic Policy Council at the White House.
-She rejoined the Department of Health and Human Services to serve as an advisor to the Assistant Secretary for Health and Chief of Staff of the HHS.
+She re-joined the Department of Health and Human Services to serve as an advisor to the Assistant Secretary for Health and Chief of Staff of the HHS.

 Wisconsin DHS

 In January 2019, Governor-elect Tony Evers nominated Palm to serve as Secretary of the Wisconsin Department of Health Services.
 Palm and other Evers-nominated cabinet secretaries began performing their duties while their confirmation hearings were pending.
 Palm's nomination stalled in the Republican-controlled Wisconsin Legislature, with members citing Palm's decision to name a former Planned Parenthood lobbyist as her deputy.
 State Senate Majority Leader Scott L. Fitzgerald blocked Palm's nomination from appearing before a full Senate vote.